 12. Choose the right bedding

-If your method of buying bed sheets goes no further than making sure you’ve picked up the right size.
+If your method of buying bed sheets goes no further than making sure you’ve picked up the right size, think again.
 Consider factors like thread count for softness, tog rating for warmth and whether or not a hypoallergenic duvet will stop your allergies from flaring up in the night.

 13. Wash your sheets once a week